 A few large or very small animals living in moist environments breathe through the skin.
 The exchange of gasses takes place through the skin and is called an integumentary exchange.
 Animals living in water have gills, which are extensions of their outer membranes and contain very thin cells designed to allow gas exchange as the water passes through them.

-Water Animals eat a variety of foods.
+Aquatic Animals eat a variety of foods.
 Animals like corals, sponges, and whales eat small crustaceans called plankton.
 Ocean fishes have different feeding habits.
 Usually, most ocean fishes eat each other and eat crustaceans like shrimp, crabs, and krill.
-They also feed on algae, kelp, plankton, detritus, and cephalopods like octopus and squid, besides echinoderms like sea urchins.
+They also feed on algae, kelp, plankton, detritus, and cephalopods like octopus and squid, besides echinodermsiXA class of marine, invertebrate creatures having spiny bodies like sea urchins.
 A few ocean fishes are scavengers and feed on the carcasses of other marine animals.

 Many marine animals are carnivores.
 But a few such as sea turtles, manatees, and dugongs, are specialized in feeding on underwater plants.
 Marine fishes such as marbled parrotfish are primarily herbivorous.
 They graze on algae and seagrass in nearshore waters.
 Other species like surgeonfish and pinfish directly feed on seagrasses.

-7. How Do Water Animals Survive In The Ocean?
+How Do Aquatic Animals Survive In The Ocean?

 - Dolphins are so clever that they sleep with one eye open and half their brain awake, to keep a watch on predators and threats.